-In addition to the general admission requirement of the College, admission to the Nurse Assistant/Home Health Aide (NAS/HHA) program requires:
+In addition to the general admission requirement of the College, admission to the Nurse Assistant (NAS) program requires:

 - 1. unconditional admission to the College. - 2.
-2.0 cumulative grade point average (GPA) calculated on previous coursework and clear academic status at Southern Union. - 3. official transcripts from all postsecondary institutions attended. - 4. eligibility for English 101 and Math 100 and satisfaction of the College reading requirement. - 5. application for the Nurse Assistant/Home Health Aide Program. - ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 7. ability to meet all health/ clinical requirements as stated in current Nurse Assistant/Home Health Aide Student Handbook.
+2.0 cumulative grade point average (GPA) calculated on previous coursework and clear academic status at Southern Union. - 3. official transcripts from all postsecondary institutions attended. - 4. eligibility for English 101 and Math 100 and satisfaction of the College reading requirement. - 5. application for the Nurse Assistant Program. - ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 7. ability to meet all health/ clinical requirements.

-Nursing Assistant / Medication Aide Program Nursing Assistant Degree Type
+Nursing Assistant / Medication Aide

+Nursing Assistant